kframework/llvm-semantics/README.md

 The goal of this project is to give a complete executable semantics to the [LLVM assembly language](http://llvm.org/docs/LangRef.html) (LLVM IR).
 The language will be defined in the [K Semantic Framework](http://k-framework.org).

-# Status

-Currently, we are working on a parser for LLVM IR.

 # Contributing

 This project is available on [GitHub](https://github.com/davidlazar/llvm-semantics) and [Bitbucket](https://bitbucket.org/davidlazar/llvm-semantics/).
 You may contribute changes using either.